cannonpalms/email-controller-template/README.md

 To each contact, send an email with a subject of `Hello` and a body of `Hello, {name}!`.

-A fake email service has been provided for you to use in your controller (`./pkg/fakeemail`).
+A fake email service has been provided for you to use in your controller (`./pkg/fakeemail`). **Do NOT modify the fake email client.**

 We expect that you will spend roughly 2 hours on this assignment, but please spend no more than 4 hours.
 An incomplete submission followed-up with good answers in the first interview round is better than a perfect submission and poor answers during the interview.